What do we do?

 What is our approach?

 We use an integrated computational and experimental approach.
-Specifically, we work with our collaborators and combine single-cell and large-scale measurements, together with mathematical, statistical, and natural language modeling, to create an integrated platform that holds great promise in dissecting complex and heterogeneous biological systems like cancer.
+Specifically, we combine single-cell and -omics measurements, together with mathematical and machine learning models, to dissect complex and heterogeneous biological systems.